6 Min Read

 "Poker pro Matt Smith won the inaugural DraftKings Millionaire Maker a year ago.
 Another poker pro, Brandon Adams, won $100,000 payouts on back-to-back nights playing DraftKings fantasy baseball."

 Can Playing Fantasy Sports Become An Addiction?

-Since fantasy games are still relatively new there isn't a lot of research on it yet.
+Since fantasy games are still relatively new in the grand scheme of sports and sports wagering there isn't a lot of research on it yet.
 A study in the journal Addictive Behaviors found playing fantasy sports among college students led to an increase in gambling related problems.
 Eilers Research did a survey of daily fantasy players that showed 70 percent were not making money, but more than half of them didn't care because it made sports more fun for them to watch.